 Though the characters are completely different, Smith continues to explore many of the themes she laid out so thoughtfully in Autumn: interactions between young and old, the difficulties faced by female academics, the importance of art, and the way that politics can divide us.

 There’s a certain coldness in the interactions that take between these four characters, but Smith manages to create a story that is full of warmth, wit, and wisdom.
 The perfect read for winter, we’re excited to follow the seasons with Ali Smith.

 If you thought we left horror behind at Halloween, think again.
 Published in 1977, this was Stephen King’s third novel and first bestseller, and firmly established him as the preeminent author of the horror genre.
 Both the setting in the Colorado Rockies and some of the characters are influenced by King’s own experiences – notably, a visit to The Stanley Hotel in 1974, and his recovery from alcoholism.

 The story revolves around Jack Torrance, his wife Wendy, and their five-year-old son Danny, who move into the fictional Overlook Hotel when Jack takes a position as winter caretaker.
 Jack is an aspiring writer and recovering alcoholic who hopes that the hotel’s seclusion will help him reconnect with his family; as well as the motivation he needs to work on a script for a play.
 As the guests depart and the hotel closes for the year, a winter storm leaves the Torrance family alone and at the mercy of supernatural forces.

 Whatever you’re interested in, I hope you’ll be inspired to pick up some of these titles this winter.
-Is your favorite winter novel missing?
+Is your favorite winter book missing?
 Share it with us in the comments!